 Commit changes from PostGIS to GeoGig repository¶

-First, import the data entering the following command ini the console.
+First, import the data by entering the following command in the console.

 $ geogig pg import --database geogig_ethiopia --user geogig --password geogig --table buildings --port 54321 Importing from database geogig_ethiopia Importing buildings (1/1)...
 100% Import successful.

-We have just modified the buildings table, so there is not need to reimport all the rest of tables.
+We have only modified the buildings table, so there is no need to re-import the rest of the tables.
 The

 --all argument has been replaced by

---table buildings to indicate that we just want to import the buildings table.
+--table buildings to indicate that we only want to import the buildings table.

 $ geogig status # On branch master # Changes not staged for commit: # (use "geogig add <path/to/fid>..." to update what will be committed # (use "geogig checkout -- <path/to/fid>..." to discard changes in working directory # # added buildings/12976 # 1 total.